 Challeng e number Detail of challenge 1 There is still an attendance gap between disadvantaged and non disadvantaged students 2 Lower level of parental involvement.
 A few of our parents of disadvantaged students do not attend school events to support pupils or support with homework.
-3 Diagnostic assessments to highlight literacy/maths levels in lieu of the KS2 SATs not taking place.
-4 Disadvantaged students start secondary school with a gap between them and their non disadvantaged peers.
+3 Diagnostic assessments to highlight literacy/maths levels alongside information form KS2 SATs 4 Disadvantaged students start secondary school with a gap between them and their non disadvantaged peers.
 There is an increasing gap between the attainment of disadvantaged and non-disadvantaged pupils following the lockdown period, remote learning and the variation in the provision at KS2.
 5 A small proportion of disadvantaged students are disengaged and have lower attendance which is having a marked effect on their progress 6 Disadvantaged boys and disadvantaged students do not make enough rapid progress nationally 7 To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged.
 Including enhancing the cultural capital experience of disadvantaged students.